Basegi Nature Reserve: Topography

 The reserve covers the Basegi Ridge, which runs north-south, and is divided into three sections (Southern, Middle and Northern Basegi) by steep ravines.
-The Basegi's geology is stable Lower Paleozoic and Proterozoic quartzite, facing the surface, with lesser amounts of granite and diabase.
-The main rivers are the Usva River (the northern border of the nature reserve) and the Vilva River (southern border).
+The Basegi's geology is stable Lower Paleozoic and Proterozoic quartzite facing the surface with lesser amounts of granite and diabase.
+The main rivers are the Usva (northern border of the nature reserve) and the Vilva (southern border).
 There is also a network of smaller rivers.

 Climate and ecoregion

 Basegi is located in the Urals montane tundra and taiga ecoregion, a region that covers the Ural Mountains in a band that is narrow from west-east, but runs up most of the divide between European and Asiatic Russia.
 The region is a meeting zones of taiga and tundra tree and plant species.

 The climate of Basegi is Humid continental climate, cool summer (Köppen climate classification Subarctic climate(Dfc)).
 This climate is characterized by mild summers (only 1–3 months above 10 °C) and cold, snowy winters (coldest month below -3 °C).